VicFrolov/Markit/docs/architecture-design-document.md

 4. For returning users, login to your account by clicking on the upper-right button labeled “Login”.
 Enter your username and password for your account.
 5. At the home screen, type the keyword(s) of the item you want to look for at the search bar located at the top of the screen.
 The items with the keywords should appear in the screen along with the price, vendor, and the name of the item.
 6. Click on an item that interests you.
 This allows you to add the item to your "watchlist", or contact the seller through a direct message option.
+7. To post an item, click on your Profile at the top-right corner.
+A drop-down menu should appear.
+Click on Post an Item.
+You will be redirected to a page where you can upload the image, name, price, description, and tags of the item.
+8. To change/view your hubs (up to 3), click on your Profile to make the drop-down menu appear then click on Hubs.
+You will be redirected to a page where you can modify your selected hubs by selecting from a list of colleges.